-The past participles are formed by adding –ed to the base form of regular verbs (fire – fired, jump – jumped, move – moved); or by adding other endings to the base form of other verbs (be – been; feel – felt, hide – hidden) as they do not end in –ed or by changing their spellings (fight – fought, see – saw, teach – taught).
+The past participles are formed by adding –ed to the base form of regular verbs (fire – fired, jump – jumped, move – moved) or by adding other endings to the base form of irregular verbs (be – been; feel – felt, hide – hidden) as they do not end in –ed or by changing their spellings (fight – fought, see – saw, teach – taught).
 The past participle expresses a completed action in the past.
 It must come after the helping verbs or auxiliary verbs have (have, has, had) to form the perfect tenses in the active voice or be (is, are, was, were) in the passive voice.
 The past participle may also be used as adjectives to modify nouns or pronouns.
 When it modifies a noun, it functions as an adjective and is known as a participial adjective.

-Past participle used in the perfect tenses in the active voice
+Past participle used in the perfect tenses in the active voice.

 Perfect tenses must use the past participle to follow the auxiliary verbs has, have and had.